LAS102 College Success (2 credits)

 HUM221 The Making of the Modern World (3 credits)

 A survey of the political, cultural, and social history of Europe, America, and Asia from the Enlightenment (18th century) to the Cold War.
 Major topics include the French Revolution, Romanticism, nationalism, imperialism, revolutions and world wars, and the Cold War.
-Prerequisite: CIV111 or by instructor consent.
+Prerequisite: CIV111 or instructor consent.

 HUM222 Topics in Chinese History (3 credits)